You are hereHome ›

 When Deb was at university, she began to seriously consider writing for publication.
 Deb completed her honours in creative writing and commenced something of a writing apprenticeship.
 She wrote short stories and submitted them to state and national competitions, and to Australian literary journals.
 At the same time, Deb began to narrow the focus of her reading to Australian fiction.
 Deb engaged herself in the culture of writing.
 Years later she undertook a master’s degree in creative writing and wrote her first novel.
 She also wrote a manuscript for teenagers called Starfish.
 It was shortlisted for the TAG Hungerford Award in 2007, and this kicked off a very successful and supportive relationship with Fremantle Press.

-We are excited to welcome Deb Fitzpatrick to The Literature Centre in Term 3, as part of our Talented Young Writers’ Programme.
+We are excited to work with Deb Fitzpatrick at The Literature Centre on numerous occasions each year, including our Talented Young Writers’ Programme and WA Day Festival activities.

 For more information check out Deb's website www.debfitzpatrick.com.au